 The following is an example of Google Pixel 2 single page ad within a CNN AMP story:

-As with all other ads, to ensure an optimized post-click experience, make sure your AMP story and CTA button take visitors to a dedicated post-click landing page instead of a busy homepage.
+As with all other ads, to ensure an optimized post-click landing page, make sure your AMP story and CTA button take visitors to a dedicated post-click landing page instead of a busy homepage.

 Create mesmerizing visual experiences with AMP stories